-Community-Based Learning is designed to support first-year students in their academic, socialand personal transition to college.
+Community-Based Learning is designed to support first-year students in their academic, social and personal transition to college.
 In Community-Based Learning, courses such as BIO 1030, ENG 1010, PSY 1010, or other appropriate courses in the General Education curriculum or students' majors are linked to provide students opportunities to make connections between their courses and to receive tailored information literacy instruction.
-Each community is composed of 20 students, a personal librarian, and two faculty course instructors.
+Each community is composed of 20 students, a personal librarian, an academic coach and two faculty course instructors.
 Students entering the traditional program will be required to participate in Community-Based Learning during their first semester of matriculation.
-Program requirements for Community-Based Learning and FYE 1010 are outlined in the First-Year Experience (FYE) handbook.
+Students entering in the spring semester will be required to enroll in a learning community in the subsequent fall semester and should consult with their academic advisor and the FYE program coordinators to schedule their learning community.
+Program requirements for Community-Based Learning and FYE 1010 are outlined on the First-Year Experience (FYE) website (www.msmc.edu/fye).
 Successful completion of the First-Year Experience Program is a requirement for graduation.
 Exceptions may be made at the discretion of the Vice-President of Academic Affairs (VPAA).